-i.
+- i.
 The duration a student can study abroad must not exceed one year.
-However, exceptions can be made for master's degree and professional master's degree students, who may extend their study abroad to up to eighteen months, and for doctoral degree students, who may extend their study abroad to up to twenty-four months, upon approval.

-Master's degree and professional master's degree students who have studied abroad for over a year are required to submit a document, written by their academic supervisor, which outlines the objectives of and what was achieved from the study abroad, and how this contributed to the students' degree completion.

-The period a student spends studying abroad is counted as part of his or her enrollment period at the Institute.
+However, exceptions can be made for master's degree and professional master's degree students, who may extend their study abroad to up to eighteen months, and for doctoral degree students, who may extend their study abroad to up to twenty-four months, upon approval. - Master's degree and professional master's degree students who have studied abroad for over a year are required to submit a document, written by their academic supervisor, which outlines the objectives of and what was achieved from the study abroad, and how this contributed to the students' degree completion. - The period a student spends studying abroad is counted as part of his or her enrollment period at the Institute. - ii.

-- ii.
 Upon returning to Japan, the student must promptly submit a Study Abroad Completion Report as well as the certificate issued by the overseas university showing his or her academic activities and accomplishments during his or her time at the university to the Student Division Office. - iii.
-The student's academic achievements during his or her time at the overseas university can, in some cases, be recognized as fulfilling graduate-level course requirements.
-This may require submission of a request as specified by the Institute along with academic transcripts issued by the overseas university.
-Upon approval, the student will be awarded credits for the respective courses. - iv.
-Procedures to have course credits that were attained at an overseas university while the student was on leave accredited at the

-Institute will follow the procedures for accreditation of credits earned while studying abroad.
+The student's academic achievements during his or her time at the overseas university can, in some cases, be recognized as fulfilling graduate level course requirements.
+In this case, the student is awarded the credits of the respective courses. - iv.
+Procedures to have course credits that were attained at an overseas university while the student was on leave accredited at the Institute will follow the procedures for accreditation of credits earned while studying abroad.
 A student who wishes to have course credits attained while on a leave of absence accredited at the Institute must submit a study plan that indicates the courses he or she plans to take in advance.